dorkbox/Version/README.md

 SemVer Expressions API (Ranges)
 ----------------------
-Java SemVer supports the SemVer Expressions API which is implemented as both internal DSL and external DSL.
+Semantic Versioning library supports the SemVer Expressions API which is implemented as both internal DSL and external DSL.
 The entry point for the API are the `Version.satisfies` methods.